The best wood burning stove for cabins, sheds, tiny homes and small spaces

 It’s not CE marked so cannot legally be installed in houses, but for vans, caravans and mobile spaces, it could be perfect.
 It made from steel plate and is hand-made by ‘Dave’ who owns Glastonbury Burners.

-I’ve found that it can be hard to control the air flow at times – the air flow doesn’t have a fine level of adjustment.
+I’ve found that it can be hard to control the air flow at times – it doesn’t have a fine level of adjustment.
 The model I bought (the Gnome) is currently out of stock, although if I was buying today, I’d go for the Cyclops, which is a slightly taller than the Gnome and has an output around 2KW, but has a viewing window.

 The glass will likely soot up quite quickly as there’s no ‘air wash’ to help keep it clean, but it’s simple, durable and well made.